 What Is The Difference Between A Nursing Home and Assisted Living?

-Nursing homes are generally intended for seniors who need monitoring and/or medical care either 24/7 or most of the day.
-Whereas seniors in assisted living facilities are more independent and may only require occasional assistance (or none at all).
+Nursing homes are generally intended for seniors who need round-the-clock care or monitoring and/or medical care either 24/7 or most of the day.
+Whereas seniors in assisted living facilities are more independent and may only require occasional assistance for issues such as activities of daily living.

 Did We Answer Your Question About The Cost Difference Between Nursing Homes and Assisted Living Facilities?